-But when a Christ beholds the Promethean strug-

-gles of poor blind humanity, what wonder that he cries, "Jerusalem, Jerusalem, how oft would I have gathered you under my wings!"

-Unless we are prepared to become "men of sorrows," we should not wish for the extension of sight which enables its possessor to penetrate the opacity of the body revealing thereby the soul, for from thenceforth we are bound to bear our brother's burdens in addition to our own.
-But whoso becomes a servant has with all the sorrow also a joy and a peace that passeth all understanding.
+Some may view the luminous auric cloud with only a vague appreciation of its import.
+But when a Christ beholds the Promethean struggles of poor blind humanity, what wonder that He cries: "O Jerusalem, Jerusalem, how often would I have gathered thy children together, even as a hen gathereth her chickens under her wings, and ye would not!"
+Unless we are prepared to become "men of sorrows," we should not wish for the extension of sight which enables its possessor to penetrate the opacity of the body, revealing thereby the soul, for thenceforth we are bound to bear our brother's burdens in addition to our own.
+But whoso becomes a "servant" of humanity has with all the sorrow also a joy and a peace that passeth understanding.

-When we have had our spiritual eyes opened, and have learned to see this heavenly vision, the Christ within the hearts of men, there are other steps that take us further along the path.
-When we learn to close our ears to the clashing and clamoring throng, to the quarrels of men over this, that, and the other unessential thing, when we have learned that the creeds, dogmas, and all earthly opinions are of no value, that there is only one voice in the universe worth listening to, the voice of our Father that speaketh ever to them that seek His face, then we shall be able to hear the Song of the Spheres, spoken of in the immortal Faust in the inspired words: The Sun intones His ancient song 'Mid rival chant of Brother spheres, His predestined course He speeds along, In thunderous path throughout the years.
+When we have had our spiritual eyes opened and have learned to see this heavenly vision, the Christ within the hearts of men, there are other steps that take us further along the path.
+When we learn to close our ears to the clashing and clamoring throng, to the quarrels of men over this, that, and the other unessential thing, when we have learned that creeds, dogmas, and all earthly opinions are of no value, that there is only one voice in the universe worth listening to, the voice of our Father that speaks ever to them that seek His face, then we shall be able to hear the Song of the Spheres spoken of in the immortal Faust in the inspired words:

+The sun intones his ancient song, 'Mid rival chant of brother spheres, His predestined course he speeds along, In thunderous march throughout the years.